LCW TRAINING RULES

 Even if not specifically mentioned below, provisions of the Ontario Highway Traffic Act and the applicable rules of the UCI, CCA, and OCA apply to LCW training events.
 Check your rule books.
 In case of conflict OHTA rules take precedence over all others, followed by UCI, CCA, OCA, and LCW in that order.
 Except as specified below, the LCW does not enforce UCI regulations 1.3.006-1.3.025 (governing the configuration of bicycles).
 It is the individual riders' responsibility to ensure that their bicycles are sound and in good working order.

-Riders must obey the instructions of race officials (starter/lap counter, corner/turn-around marshal, time keeper).
+Participants must obey the instructions of race officials.

 Handlebar extensions (aero bars) are not permitted in mass start races.

-At the start of a road race riders are to line up no more than two deep at the right hand side of the road.
+At the start of a road race participants are to line up no more than two deep at the right hand side of the road.
 Only race officials may park on the course.

-As they cross the finish line for a time trial, riders must shout out their assigned start number.
+As they cross the finish line for a time trial, participants must shout out their assigned start number.
 Failure to do so could result in misidentification.

 Separate A/B Criteriums: